 Aging, excessive sun exposure, smoking, and fluctuations in weight are all factors that contribute to an older appearance.
 Also, skin on the face and neck may lose elasticity and firmness, causing wrinkles and fine lines.
-A facelift in Portland, Oregon, performed by one of our board-certified plastic surgeons can help you look noticeably younger and refreshed, but not like someone else.
+A facelift in Portland, Oregon, performed by one of our board-certified or board-eligible plastic surgeons can help you look noticeably younger and refreshed, but not like someone else.

 - Providing a refreshed, rejuvenated appearance